diwu1990/RAVEN/pe/README.md

 1. SECO: A Scalable Accuracy Approximate Exponential Function Via Cross-Layer Optimization.
 In ISLPED'19.
 2. UNO: Virtualizing and Unifying Nonlinear Operations for Emerging Neural Networks.
 In ISLPED'21.
+3. When Dataflows Converge: Reconfigurable and Approximate Computing for Emerging Neural Networks.
+In ICCD'21.